🎯 Today’s Mission:

 - SETS: This means increasing the number of sets that you do.

-- DENSITY: This increasing the amount of exercise that you do in a given amount of time (or more commonly, decreasing the amount of time that you take to do an exercise).
+- DENSITY: This means increasing the amount of exercise that you do in a given amount of time (or more commonly, decreasing the amount of time that you take to do an exercise).
 This could be done by performing the reps quicker or decreasing rest time in between sets.

 - TIME UNDER TENSION (TUT): This means slowing the tempo at which you perform the exercise so that you spend more time under the tension of the weight.

-- RANGE OF MOTION: This means increasing the range in which move the weight.
+- RANGE OF MOTION: This means increasing the range in which you move the weight.
 Most of the time, this means improving your form as mentioned above, but it could also mean artificially increasing the amount of range that can be performed with the motion.
 Note: “More” is not always better.

 - EQUIPMENT: This means progressing to a more difficult exercise variation with a more challenging piece of equipment AND / OR doing an exercise variation that you are less familiar at doing.